 - Be aware of what the next dog is doing but do not worry unless they are interfering with your dog in some way.

 - A dog about to move from a sit or down stay should be corrected instantly, not later, and even prevented from actually moving.

 - Better by far to keep working your dog on the lead than attempt off lead work too quickly.
-The lead and chain are your BIG HELP, keep using them.
+The lead and collar are your BIG HELP, keep using them.
 DO NOT BE IN A RUSH TO GO ONTO THE NEXT STAGE.

 - If the ground work of heeling is carried out very well, then the work which follows will be much easier and you will have a dog which is confident in what he is doing.
 Always use the same words of command (one word for each command) i.e.